gauravv7/SoftwareEngineerChallenge/README.md

  - run `mvn clean test` to run the project

 to use the script, simple run the script: `./run-project.sh`

+# 2. Solution of Design Question: Design A Google Analytic like Backend System.
+This is given in a ms-word doc file, present in the root directory of the solution.

 # Software Engineer Challenge
 1. Coding task: